Option offense: Use in professional football

 A month later, the Denver Broncos ran seventeen plays with Tim Tebow as quarterback and Willis McGahee as running back totalling 298 yards on the ground.
 The option was so effective that the Broncos played it almost exclusively in the fourth quarter of the 38-24 win over the Oakland Raiders, continued using it a week later in a 17-10 win over the Kansas City Chiefs, and again employed it a week later in an overtime win over San Diego.
 In that win over San Diego, Tim Tebow set an NFL record 22 rushing attempts by a quarterback in one game.
 The 2011 Denver Broncos, with Tebow at quarterback, have been the most successful team in the NFL to run a read-option offense.

 The 2012 season saw more NFL teams adopt the option offense, the most prominent being the Washington Redskins, the Seattle Seahawks and the San Francisco 49ers.
 49ers quarterback Colin Kaepernick rushed for 181 yards (an NFL single game record for a QB) on 16 carries using the read option out of the pistol formation vs. the Green Bay Packers in a Divisional Playoff game on January 12, 2013.
 As a team, the San Francisco 49ers rushed for 323 yards on 43 carries.

 The 2013 season saw University of Oregon's head coach Chip Kelly move to the NFL to take the head coaching job for the Philadelphia Eagles.
 At the start of the season, Michael Vick was named the starting QB and the read option was used with Vick's athletic ability to take advantage of running situations for the quarterback.
 However, by the 6th week, Vick was injured and Nick Foles took over as starter.
 Even though Foles had less running ability than Vick, the read option was continued and used successfully.
 The theory that the read option can work even with pocket passers is that as long as the quarterback can get positive yardage, big gains are not necessary as it keeps the defense honest.

 The Run-Pass Option (RPO) has become a more popular play used in the NFL.
 This adds the passing element to the option offense.
 After the snap, the quarterback can decide whether to hand off, keep, or pass.

-No NFL team truly bases their offense on the option, but the zone read and RPO's have become a staple in almost every team's playbook.
+While no NFL team utilizes the option offense as their primary offensive system, variations like the zone read and RPO's have become standard components of many modern NFL playbooks.